-The Canon EOS 80D and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2016 and September 2016.
+The Canon EOS 80D and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2016.
 The 80D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Canon 80D and the Canon M5 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (29 percent) than the Canon 80D.
 Moreover, the M5 is substantially lighter (42 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.